pravega/video-samples/README.md

 ![grid-sample](images/video-samples-diagram.png)

 This project demonstrates methods to store, process, and read video with Pravega and Flink.
+It also includes an application that performs object detection using TensorFlow and YOLO.

 ## Components
 - Pravega: Pravega provides a new storage abstraction - a stream - for continuous and unbounded data.